Dr Andrew Hayward, LLB(ELS) LLM

-He is currently a permanent lecturer in Durham Law School.
-He is module convenor for Family Law, lectures the trusts of the family home component of the Equity course and supervises dissertations in related areas.
-He also supervises postgraduate research students in the areas of Family Law and Equity.
+Andy is module convenor for Family Law, lectures the trusts of the family home component of the Equity course and teaches on the Land Law course.
+He supervises both undergraduate and postgraduate dissertations in the areas of Family Law and Equity.
 In addition to his teaching commitments, he is Director of External Relations, has responsibility for maintaining connections with alumni and also administers Prizes and Scholarships within the Law School.

 Legal History (especially the History of Family Law)